conan-io/docs/reference/conanfile/methods/generate.rst

 The idea is that the ``generate()`` method implements all the necessary logic, making both the user manual builds after a :command:`conan install` very straightforward, and also the ``build()`` method logic simpler.
-The build produced by a user in their local flow should result exactly the same one as the build done in the cache with a ``conan create`` without effort.
+The build produced by a user in their local flow should result in exactly the same one as the build done in the cache with a ``conan create`` without effort.

-Generation of files happen in the ``generators_folder`` as defined by the current layout.
+Generation of files happens in the ``generators_folder`` as defined by the current layout.

 In many cases, the ``generate()`` method might not be necessary, and declaring the ``generators`` attribute could be enough: